Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

-where $P$ is the orthogonal projector onto the eigenspace of $U(t)$ associated with the eigenvalue -1 of the unitary operator (see Definition \ref{def:quasi_delta_BC}), which only depends on the topology of the graph $G$ associated with the Quantum Circuit.
+where $P$ is the orthogonal projector onto the eigenspace of $U$ associated with the eigenvalue -1 of the unitary operator (see Definition \ref{def:quasi_delta_BC}), which only depends on the topology of the graph $G$ associated with the Thick Quantum Graph.